Dates: July 23-24, 2016

 • Outdoor Latin American Art Gallery

-In a city that loves its food as much as it loves its music and art, Chicago's Taste of Latin America makes it's debut in 2013.
+In a city that loves its food as much as it loves its music and art, Chicago’s Taste of Latin America combines it all to give an authentic cultural experience.

 Unlike other big-city food festivals, Taste of Latin America is food-centric and stays completely true to its purpose- to celebrate and showcase the very best that Chicago's finest Latin American restaurants and chefs have to offer.
 The goal is to give attendees a true and varied Latin American culinary and cultural experience.